 The College's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
 In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the accuser and the accused.
 Usually, the resolution of domestic violence, dating violence, sexual assault and stalking complaints are completed within 60 days of the report.
 However, each proceeding allows for extensions of timeframes for good cause with written notice to the accuser and the accused of the delay and the reason for the delay.
+Fisher College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
+Furthermore, each policy provides that:

 - 1. The accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present; - 2.
 The accuser, the accused and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meeting and hearings; - 3.
 The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - 4.
 The accuser and the accused will have the same opportunities to have others present during any institutional disciplinary proceeding.
 The accuser and the accused each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
 The College will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding.
 However, the role of the advisor is limited to: support to a victim or alleged assailant during the process, an advisor is not permitted to speak on behalf of a victim or alleged assailant and may not actively participate in any meeting.
 An advisor may confer and offer support to the victim or alleged assailant as necessary.
 The accuser and the accused will be notified simultaneously, in writing, of the any initial, interim and final decision of any disciplinary proceeding; and - 5.
+The accuser and the accused will be notified simultaneously, in writing, of the any initial, interim and final decision of any disciplinary proceeding; and - 6.
 Where an appeal is permitted under the applicable policy, the accuser and the accused will be notified simultaneously in writing, of the procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding.
 When an appeal is filed, the accuser and the accused will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.